JeffDeCola/my-cheat-sheets/software/development/software-architectures/cryptography/hashing-cheat-sheet/README.md

 Cryptography is the art of changing a message from a readable format, referred to as `plaintext`, into an unreadable one, or `ciphertext`.

 Two common hashing algorithms are MD5 and SHA.
+Hashing is obviously not reversible.